Best Cooling Mattress for Hot Sleepers

 Your mattress may be the culprit.
 Foam mattresses are notorious for overheating, but you can find excellent models on the market that actually keep you cool by regulating your temperature, all while giving you the pressure-relief and cushioning you need to sleep well.

 In this article, we’ll discuss some of our top recommendations for the best cooling foam mattresses, materials that make a mattress cool, and everything else you need to know before you buy your next bed.

 - Amerisleep AS3 — Made with their Bio-Pur® comfort foam and a soft, breathable cover, this bed will keep you cool and comfortable all night.

-- Zoma Sports Mattress – The mattress targeted towards athletes knows the value of a good night’s sleep.
+- Zoma Mattress – The mattress targeted towards athletes knows the value of a good night’s sleep.
 To make sure you don’t wake up hot, Zoma uses gel-infused memory foam in its top layer.
 Plus, the top layer has triangle-shaped cutouts for support.
 These cutouts create air channels and promote airflow and breathability.

 Best Mattress for Hot Sleepers Overall: Amerisleep AS3

 One of five mattress models offered by Amerisleep, the medium-feel AS3 works for most sleeping styles, especially side and combo sleepers.
 The breathable cover helps encourage airflow, helping you sleep without overheating.

 Not only is it our favorite cooling memory foam mattress, it’s also our recommended best mattress of the year because it’s adaptable and contains clinically proven sleep-enhancing technologies.